Capocollo

-Capocollo (/it/) or coppa (/it/) also called gabagool in American English, is an Italian pork salume made from the dry-cured muscle running from the neck to the fourth or fifth rib of the pork shoulder or neck.
-It is a whole-muscle salume, dry cured, and typically sliced very thinly.
-It is similar to the more widely known cured ham or prosciutto, because they are both pork-derived cold cuts used in similar dishes.
+Capocollo (/it/) or coppa (/it/) is an Italian pork salted meat made from the dry-cured muscle running from the neck to the fourth or fifth rib of the pig shoulder or neck.
+It is whole-muscle, dry cured, and typically sliced very thinly.
+It is similar to the more widely known cured ham (prosciutto), because they are both pork-derived cold cuts used in similar dishes.
 It is not brined as ham typically is.

 Etymology

 This cut is typically called capocollo or coppa in much of Italy, Corsica, and southern Switzerland (Ticino and the Grisons).
 This name is a compound of the words capo ('head') and collo ('neck').
 Regional terms include capicollo (Campania and Calabria) and capicollu (Corsica).

 Outside of Europe, terms include bondiola or bondiola curada in Argentina, Paraguay, and Uruguay, and capicola or capicolla in North America.
 The pronunciation gabagool has been used by some Italian Americans in the New York City area and elsewhere in the Northeast US, based on the Neapolitan language word capecuollo (/nap/) in working-class strata of 19th- and early 20th-century immigrants.
 This pronunciation was used in the television series The Sopranos, and its use has become a stereotype.